KiteGen: History

 The KiteGen was originally conceived by Italian researcher Massimo Ippolito.
-While observing kite surfers, he noticed the large amount of energy that the kite could collect and thought that a similar system could produce electricity.
-This idea seemed to Ippolito so risky that he put it aside for years.
+While observing kite surfers, Ippolito noticed the large amount of energy that the kite could collect and thought that a similar system could produce electricity.
+This idea seemed so risky that Ippolito put it aside for years.

 Structure

 The problem of capturing the wind is solved by the use of Power Wing Profiles (Power kites) whose movements are controlled automatically by a computer.
 The kites are tied by cables to a structure that rotates, generating electricity.
 This structure is the turbine, while the kites are the "blades".

 The kites are flown on a predetermined trajectory, that can transform the exerted force on the cable, to an overall mechanical torque which rotates the vertical axis turbine.
 About 20 automatically controlled kites can keep rotating a turbine of 1,600 meters diameter at a speed of 15 revolutions per hour.
 This can generate 1 Gigawatt of power, equivalent to a medium size nuclear power station but with an estimated capital cost 10 times lower.
 In other words, 1 cubic Km of sky is able to provide 1 GigaWatt of power for 80% of the time in a year.

 The long cables allows them to reach heights over 500 meters, where wind is strong, without introducing structural weaknesses.